skissler/CBQ2023/README.md

 ### Overview
 * Mostly lecture-style class, in which I write on blank-ish slides and we talk about problems.
 * Readings may be assigned before class.
-* Problem sets consist of a few types of exercises: "free throws" / "pushups" in which students get repeated practice on an easy or old topic;  more challenging problems with multiple parts where we engage with new concepts; and written responses to readings, models, or current events that are relevant.
+* Problem sets consist of a mix of pen-and-paper and coding-type exercises.
-* A Course Project will allow students to engage with the course material over a longer period than homeworks.
+* A course project will allow students to engage with the course material over a longer period than homeworks.
 There are three components that will be graded: a Project Proposal, a Project Report, and a Project Presentation.
-* Computational Biology is cool.

 ### Coursework & Grading